 Making the most of Steam Discovery Queue

-The Discovery Queue is a feature of the Steam store where in user's are presented with a selection of games the Steam algorithm feels they may be interested in.
-Through various promotions Steam encourages users to "complete" there queue daily and user's organically browse the queue as the algorithm is actually very good at finding games a player may be interested in.
+The Discovery Queue is a feature of the Steam store where users are presented with a selection of games the Steam algorithm feels they may be interested in.
+Through various promotions, Steam encourages users to "complete" their queue daily and users organically browse the queue as the algorithm is very good at finding games a player may be interested in.

 Unlike some platforms (google) Steam is open about how its algorithms and tools work.
-The current understanding for the Discovery Queue is that it prioritizes the following
+The current understanding of the Discovery Queue is that it prioritizes the following

 (in no particular order)